Disgruntled/PackerExamples/readme.md

 Packer log files are currently written to /var/tmp/packer.log on RemoteBuildAgent.
 Currently you will have to retreive your new AMI from this.

-remote_build_script.sh has a bucket name hardcoded at  on line 8.
+remote_build_script.sh has a bucket name hardcoded at  on line 8 and 16.
 This will be remediated later.

 I consciously made it so that the bucket exists outside of terraform so that it persist across environmental re-creations.

 ssm-user is a sudoer, remember.

+I always try to use the latest 64bit Amazon Linux 2 as a base.

+Please note that remote_build_agent has a very high level of privilege, and this introduces a not-insignificant risk.
+I would never advise taking this as-is to a prod environment without considerations for how these IAM entitlements impact your organization.

 ## Notes

 I learned a ton doing this and had a lot of fun.
 I hope it is useful for someone.

+Please check out the terraform, packer and AWS docs for more info.